 2a.
-Access to the AI regulatory sandboxes and supervision and guidance by the relevant authorities shall be free of charge, without prejudice to exceptional costs that national competent authorities may recover in a fair and proportionate manner.
-It Access to the AI regulatory sandboxes shall be open to any provider or prospective provider of an AI system who fulfils the eligibility and selection criteria referred to in paragraph 6(a) and who has been selected by the national competent authorities or, where applicable, by the European Data Protection Supervisor following the selection procedure referred to in paragraph 6(b).
+Access to the AI regulatory sandboxes shall be open to any provider or prospective provider of an AI system who fulfils the eligibility and selection criteria referred to in paragraph 6(a) and who has been selected by the national competent authorities following the selection procedure referred to in paragraph 6(b).
 Providers or prospective providers may also submit applications in partnership with users or any other relevant third parties.

-Participation in the AI regulatory sandbox shall be limited to a period that is appropriate to the complexity and scale of the project in any case not longer than a maximum period of 2 years, starting upon the notification of the selection decision.
-The participation may be extended for up to 1 more year.
+Participation in the AI regulatory sandbox shall be limited to a period that is appropriate to the complexity and scale of the project.
 This period may be extended by the national competent authority.

-Participation in the AI regulatory sandbox shall be based on a specific plan referred to in paragraph 6 of this Article that shall be agreed between the participant(s) and the national competent authoritie(s) or the European Data Protection Supervisor, as applicable.
-The plan shall contain as a minimum the following:
+Participation in the AI regulatory sandbox shall be based on a specific plan referred to in paragraph 6 of this Article that shall be agreed between the participant(s) and the national competent authoritie(s), as applicable.